• Menu

 Other popular displays include one of only 5 touchable moon rocks in the world!
 At over 3.75 billion years old it’s sure to be the oldest artifact you’ll ever lay your eyes on.

 You can also try your hand at lifting a real live meteorite.
-Marvel at how heavy it feels relative to similar materials found on earth.
+Marvel at how heavy it feels relative to similar materials found on Earth.

 GMS Observatory

-A colourful picture of space
+HR MacMillan Space Centre : A colourful picture of space - GMS Observatory

 The Gordon Macmillan Southam Observatory is an actual functioning observatory that features a 1/2 meter Cassegrain Telescope.